-- For e-file, visit the IRS website at www.irs.gov/efile for additional information. - For EFTPS, visit www.eftps.gov or call EFTPS Customer Service at 1-800-555-4477 or 1-800-733-4829 (TDD) for additional information.
+- For e-file, go to IRS.gov/EmploymentEfile for additional information.
+A fee may be charged to file electronically. - For EFTPS, go to EFTPS.gov or call EFTPS Customer Service at 800-555-4477 or 800-733-4829 (TDD) for additional information.

-If you are filing your tax return or paying your federal taxes electronically, a valid employer CAUTION identification number (EIN) is required at the time the return is filed or the payment is made.
-If a valid EIN isn't provided, the return or payment won't be processed.
-This may result in penalties.
+If you're filing your tax return or paying your federal taxes electronically, a valid employer CAUTION identification number (EIN) is required at the time

 Electronic funds withdrawal (EFW).
-If you file Form 945 electronically, you can e-file and e-pay (electronic funds withdrawal) the balance due in a single step using tax preparation software or through a tax professional.
+If you file Form 945 electronically, you can e-file and use EFW to pay the balance due in a single step using tax preparation software or through a tax professional.
 However, don't use EFW to make federal tax deposits.
-For more information on paying your taxes using EFW, visit the IRS website at www.irs.gov/payments.
-A fee may be charged to file electronically.
+For more information on paying your taxes using EFW, go to IRS.gov/EFW.

 Credit or debit card payments.
-Payors can pay the balance due shown on Form 945 by credit or debit card.
+You can pay the balance due shown on Form 945 by credit or debit card.
+Your payment will be processed by a payment processor who will charge a processing fee.
 Don't use a credit or debit card to make federal tax deposits.
-For more information on paying your taxes with a credit or debit card, visit the IRS website at www.irs.gov/ payments.
+For more information on paying your taxes with a credit or debit card, go to IRS.gov/PayByCard.

 Online payment agreement.
-You may be eligible to apply for an installment agreement online if you have a balance due when you file your return.
+You may be eligible to apply for an installment agreement online if you can't pay the full amount of tax you owe when you file your return.
 For more information, see What if you can't pay in full, later.